-Our principal executive office is located at 625 Kenmoor Avenue SE, Suite 200, Grand Rapids, Michigan 49546, and our telephone number is (616) 324-0590.
+Our principal executive office is located at 5925 Carnegie Boulevard, Suite 110, Charlotte, North Carolina 28209, and our telephone number is (980) 288-6377.
 For more information on our Sponsor, its website is www.redoakcapitalholdings.com.
 The information on, or otherwise accessible through, our Sponsor's website does not constitute a part of this offering circular.

 Our Sponsor and Management.
-Our Sponsor is a Grand Rapids, Michigan based commercial real estate finance company specializing in the acquisition, origination, processing, underwriting, operational management, and servicing of commercial real estate debt instruments.
+Our Sponsor is a Charlotte, North Carolina based commercial real estate finance company specializing in the acquisition, origination, processing, underwriting, operational management, and servicing of commercial real estate debt instruments.
 Our Sponsor is the sole member and manager of our Manager, and our Manager will rely on our Sponsor, its management and its affiliates to manage our operations and acquire and manage our portfolio of real estate loans and other debt instruments.
 The principals of our Sponsor and its affiliates have extensive transaction analysis and structuring experience, in fact when combined, they have over 130 years of cumulative commercial real estate lending, management and workout experience, with in excess of \$30B of funded.
 There is a dedicated staff of originators, processors, underwriters and analysts who have field experience in the origination, closing and servicing of loans as well as implementing tactical strategies at the asset level to create maximum value.

 The Offering.
-We are offering to investors the opportunity to purchase up to an aggregate of \$35,000,000 of Bonds.
+We are offering to investors the opportunity to purchase up to an aggregate of \$75,000,000 of Bonds.
 See "Plan of Distribution - Who May Invest" for further information.
-The offering will continue through December 31, 2023 or the date upon which our Manager terminates the offering, in its sole discretion, or the "offering termination."
-Notwithstanding the previous sentence, our Manager has the right to extend this offering beyond December 31, 2023 for two consecutive six-month periods.
+The offering will continue December 31, 2025 or the date upon which our Manager terminates the offering, in its sole discretion, or the "offering termination."
+Notwithstanding the previous sentence, our Manager has the right to extend this offering beyond December 31, 2025 for two consecutive six-month periods.
 Our company will conduct closings in this offering on the 20th of each month or, if the 20th is not a business day, the next succeeding business day, assuming there are funds to close, or the "closing dates," and each, a "closing date," until the offering termination.
-Once a subscription has been submitted and accepted by the Company, an investor will not have the right to request the return of its subscription payment prior to such closing, any such subscriptions will be closed on that closing date.
-If subscriptions will be closed on that closing date.
-If subscriptions are received on a closing date.
+Once a subscription has been submitted and accepted by the Company, an investor will not have the right to request the return of its subscription payment prior to the next closing date.
+If subscriptions are received on a closing date and accepted by the Company prior to such closing, any such subscriptions will be closed on the next closing date but not accepted by the Company prior to such closing, any such subscriptions will be closed on the next closing date.
 It is expected that settlement will occur on the same day as each closing date.
 On each closing date, offering proceeds for that closing will be disbursed to us and Bonds will be issued to investors, or the "Bondholders."
 If the Company is dissolved or liquidated after the acceptance of a subscription, the respective subscription payment will be returned to the subscriber.
 The offering is being made on a best-efforts basis through Crescent Securities Group, Inc., or our managing broker-dealer.